July 12, 2018

 The Fellows’ initial placements will include departments and divisions within Japan’s: Ministry of Defense; Ministry of the Environment; Ministry of Finance; Ministry of Economy, Trade and Industry; Ministry of Education, Culture, Sports, Science, and Technology; Ministry of Foreign Affairs; Ministry of Land, Infrastructure, Transport and Tourism (MLIT); Nuclear Regulation Authority; Japan Meteorological Agency; and Cabinet Office.

 These and other placements will give them unparalleled access and opportunities to learn about Japan and its government from the inside.
 The nine U.S. federal government employees in this group will work side-by-side with their Japanese counterparts, participating in office activities, meetings, and business travel.
 Many Fellows also will take advantage of opportunities to work in the offices of Japanese National Diet members, non-governmental organizations, and private companies later in their Fellowship year.
 These experiences – as well as additional language training, supplemental education programs, and study tours – will build the Fellows’ skills, expertise and contacts and facilitate their agencies’ work on Japan-related issues when they return to service in the U.S. federal government.

-The Mike Mansfield Fellowship Program is administered by the Mansfield Foundation with funding from the U.S. Department of State.
+The Mike Mansfield Fellowship Program is administered by the Mansfield Foundation with funding from the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 The program was established by Congress in 1994 to build a corps of U.S. officials with Japan experience and expertise.
 Since then, a total of 159 U.S. federal government officials from twenty-eight agencies, commissions and the U.S. Congress have entered the Fellowship Program.